eugenpirogoff/InstaDiv/README.md

 InstaDiv
 ===

 Instagram images as div without borders.
+The Idea is to have your own Instagram Feed in a single Div as the Background of your Page.

 GET with jQuery
 url: "https://api.instagram.com/v1/users/[userid]/media/recent/?access_token=[access_token]"